29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/DecideDrivetrain.typ

  ("\n\n\nDifferential\n\n\n", 3, 5, 5, 4, 5),
  ("\n\n\nHolonomic\n\n\n", 4, 4, 2, 4, 3),
 )
-For our current purposes and team requirements, a differential drive is the most optimal drive to consider using.
-This is because of their simplicity; which we feel is valuable this early in the season since most other drives suffer from odd motor placements making design more complex, the power they provide; which is always helpful for pushing tasks, and their stability means we are less likely to tip over mid match.
-In addition, we have deemed that the downsides are either not substantial or can be compensated for by other parts of the drive such as the lost manoeuverability can be made up for by having some omniwheels.
+For our current purposes and team requirements, a Differential Drive is the most optimal drive to consider using.
+This is because of their simplicity; which we feel is valuable this early in the season since most other drives suffer from odd motor placements or other restrictions which make designing around them more complex, the power they provide; which is always helpful for pushing tasks, and their stability means we are less likely to tip over mid match.
+In addition, we have deemed that the downsides of a Differential Drive are either not substantial or can be compensated for by other parts of the drive.
+For example the lost manoeuverability can be made up for by incorporating omniwheels into our drivetrain.
+\
+\
+\
 === Choosing Wheel Ammount
 Choosing the correct amount of wheels is an important consideration when designing the drivetrain.
 It is an extra way to achieve an optimal balance between torque and agility.
-The three main considerations for wheel ammount is:
+The three main considerations for wheel ammount are:
 - Traction
 - Manouverability
 - Complexity